ocean-eddy-cpt/ocean-eddy-cpt.github.io/doc/positions.md

   high-resolution simulations; unify buoyancy and tracer closures; assessment and parameterization of vertical energy structure; parameterization of the grey zone.
-  More information will be available shortly.
+  More information and application at <https://apply.interfolio.com/68119>.

 - University of Colorado, Boulder (Supervised by Ian Grooms): Assessment of 2D eddy energy equation; parameterization of eddy energy transport;